 - (a) Mission: The mission statement should describe, in honest, authentic, and concise prose, the program's present-based purpose, i.e. the reasons it exists, within the context of the UNE mission. - (b) Vision: The vision statement should describe, in a concrete and concise manner, the program's future-based, long-term ambitions and aspirations by articulating the direction and path it plans to take, the goals it seeks to carry out, the identity it wants to assume, and the impact it wishes to make on the students, the university, and the community.
-Situate the program vision statement within the context of the UNE vision; compose it in future tense; and organize it, if desired, into areas within the department, such as student majors and minors, and faculty research, scholarship, and service. - (c) Core Values: The core values should highlight, either in paragraph form or numbered/bullet points, the program's set of qualitative attributes that characterize and guide its ethos, principles, and standards.
+Situate the program vision statement within the context of the UNE vision; compose it in future tense; and organize it, if desired, into areas within the department or school, such as student majors and minors, and faculty research, scholarship, and service. - (c) Core Values: The core values should highlight, either in paragraph form or numbered/bullet points, the program's set of qualitative attributes that characterize and guide its ethos, principles, and standards.
 The core values convey the behaviors and qualities that the program values, expects, and exemplifies, within the context of the UNE core values, serve as the basis for decision-making, and underpin the program mission, vision, strategic priorities, prioritized goals, initiatives/strategies, and action items.
 A program can value, for instance, student-centeredness, collegiality, academic excellence, health and wellness, and lifelong learning. - (d) Strategic Priorities: The program's strategic priorities are a collection of overarching areas of focus that should include a brief description and vision statement, like the UNE strategic priorities, and align with and be mapped to the UNE strategic priorities where possible.
 Reference the number of each of UNE's strategic priorities that aligns with the program's strategic priorities (see Appendix A for template).
-The program can also include other priorities that do not directly map to UNE's strategic priorities, if needed.

-- (e) Prioritized Goals: Under each strategic priority, the program should list measurable short-term (1-2 years) and long-term (3-5 years) prioritized goals. - (f) Initiatives/Strategies: Under each goal, the program should list various initiatives and/or strategies it will implement to achieve the related goal. - (g) Action Items: Then, under each initiative/strategy, the program should list concrete, achievable, and measurable action items that it will carry out to fulfill (d), (e), and (f).
+The program can also include other priorities that do not directly map to UNE's strategic priorities, if needed. - (e) Prioritized Goals: Under each strategic priority, the program should list measurable short-term (1-2 years) and long-term (3-5 years) prioritized goals. - (f) Initiatives/Strategies: Under each goal, the program should list various initiatives and/or strategies it will implement to achieve the related goal. - (g) Action Items: Then, under each initiative/strategy, the program should list concrete, achievable, and measurable action items that it will carry out to fulfill (d), (e), and (f).

-Sections (d), (e), (f), and (g) of the strategic plan should address all concerns identified in the self-study, including program quality, viability, and sustainability, and by the external evaluator.
+Sections (d), (e), (f), and (g) of the strategic plan should address all concerns identified in the self-study, including program quality, viability, and sustainability, and by the external reviewer.

-The Chair/Program Director then submits the self-study, external reviewer's report, departmental response (if any), strategic plan, and any other pertinent documents to the Provost, Dean, and Associate Director of Assessment.
+The chair/AD/PD then submits the self-study, external reviewer's report, program's response (if any), strategic plan, and any other pertinent documents to the provost, dean, and associate director of assessment.

-Finally, the Provost's office schedules a meeting with the Chair/Program Director, Provost, Dean, and Associate Director of Assessment to discuss and finalize the strategic plan.
+Finally, the provost's office schedules a meeting with the chair/AD/PD, provost, dean, and associate director of assessment to discuss and finalize the strategic plan.
 (Programs can append their strategic plan to their annual budget proposals.)